 Worried about paying your mortgage?

-If your income is affected by COVID-19 and you are worried about paying your mortgage, speak to your lender as soon as possible.
+If your income has dropped and you are worried about paying your mortgage, speak to your lender as soon as possible.

 Mortgage lenders are currently allowing borrowers to apply for a 3 month payment holiday.
+You can ask for this at any time until at least 31 October.
 Be aware that this option may mean your monthly mortgage payment goes up after the payment holiday ends.
 For more information on how to apply, see the Money Advice Service guide.

 Many lenders have also announced extra help for borrowers including :